rgl/HelloSeleniumWebDriver/README.md

 ## Usage

-Install docker.
+Install docker and docker-compose.

 Execute `run.ps1` inside a PowerShell session.

 See the contents of the `tmp` directory.

 **NB** This was tested in a Windows Server 2019 host.
-If you are using a different Windows version, you must modify the used container tag inside the [Dockerfile](Dockerfile).
+If you are using a different Windows version, you must modify the used container tag inside the [tests](Dockerfile) and [chrome](chrome/Dockerfile) respective `Dockerfile`.

 ## Alternatives